varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

  sets up a test for asserting variables against expected results.
  Syntax: "-expect <var> <comparison> <const>"

 See tests supplied with Varnish distribution for usage examples for all these directives.

 delay
 *****

 Sleeps for specified number of seconds.
-Can accept floating point numbers.

 Usage: ``delay FLOAT``

 varnishtest
 ***********

 Accepts a string as an only argument.
 This being a test name that is being output into the log.
 By default, test name is not shown, unless it fails.

 shell
 *****

 Executes a shell command.
 Accepts one argument as a string, and runs the command as is.

 Usage: ``shell "CMD"``

-sema
-****

-Semaphores mostly used to synchronize clients and servers "around" varnish, so that the server will not send something particular until the client tells it to, but it can also be used synchronize multiple clients or servers running in parallel.
+err_shell
+*********

+Usage: ``err_shell "STRING" "CMD"``

+barrier
+*******

-Usage: ``sema NAME sync INT``
+Usage: ``barrier NAME [arguments]``

-NAME is of the form 'rX', X being a positive integer.
-This command blocks until, in total, INT semaphores named NAME block.

 random
 ******

 Initializes random generator (need to call std.random() in vcl).
-See m00002.vtc for more info
+See m00002.vtc for more info.

 feature
 *******

 Checks for features to be present in the test environment.
 If feature is not present, test is skipped.

 Usage: ``feature STRING [STRING...]``

 Possible checks:

 SO_RCVTIMEO_WORKS
- runs the test only if SO_RCVTIMEO option works in the environment 64bit runs the test only if environment is 64 bit
+ The SO_RCVTIMEO socket option is working
+64bit
+ The environment is 64 bits
 !OSX
- skips the test if ran on OSX
+ The environment is not OSX
+dns
+ DNS lookups are working
 topbuild
- varnishtest has been started with '-i' and set the ${topbuild} macro. logexpect
+ varnishtest has been started with '-i' root varnishtest has been invoked by the root user user_varnish
+ The varnish user is present
+user_vcache
+ The vcache user is present
+group_varnish
+ The varnish group is present

+logexpect
+*********

 This allows checking order and contents of VSL records in varnishtest.

 SEE ALSO
 ========